 You’re invited to visit Heaps Peak Arboretum, a unique mountain oasis of natural beauty.
 The Arboretum is open dawn to dusk 365 days a year.
-From late May through September, our Information Booth is staffed 11 a.m. to 3 p.m.
-Tuesday through Sunday.
-During the rest of the year, it’s open 11 a.m. to 3 p.m. on weekends.
+Our information booth is staffed by a volunteer from 11 a.m. to 3 p.m. on weekends.

 A friendly reminder: no smoking or flower picking.
 Thank you!